-- 24. The information about material IROs of the parent and subsidiaries is 'extended' to cover VC information.
-This is defined in ESRS 1 paragraph 63 as information on the material IROs connected with the undertaking through its direct and indirect business relationships in the upstream and/or downstream value chain.
-This may include associates and joint arrangements where they are also actors in the value chain of the reporting undertaking, such as when they are customers or suppliers as described below. - 25.
-Value chain information forms part of the sustainability statement in following three aspects: - (a) The materiality assessment please refer to Chapter 3 FAQ 3 How should the MA process be organised to properly capture material IROs in the VC? - (b) The description of whether (and if so, the extent to which) the reporting undertaking's policies, actions and targets cover its VC please refer to Chapter 2.5 Coverage of the VC for PAT. - (c) Metrics related to the VC please refer to Chapter 2.6 Coverage of the VC for Metrics.
+- 62. The information about material IROs of the parent and subsidiaries is 'extended' in order to cover VC information.
+This is defined in ESRS 1 paragraph 63 as information on the material IROs connected to the undertaking through its direct and indirect business relationships in the upstream and/or downstream value chain.
+This may include associates and joint arrangements where they are also actors in the value chain of the reporting undertaking, such as when they are customers or suppliers as described below. - 63.
+Value chain information is part of the sustainability statement in the following three aspects: - (a) the materiality assessment please refer to Chapter 3 FAQ 3 How should the MA process be organised to properly capture material IROs in the VC? - (b) the description of whether (and if so, the extent to which) the reporting undertaking's policies, actions and targets cover its VC please refer to Chapter 2.5 Coverage of the VC for PAT. - (c) metrics related to the VC please refer to Chapter 2.6 Coverage of the VC for Metrics.

-Specific group situations: Associates and joint arrangements
+Specific group situations: associates and joint arrangements

-- 13.26.
-The Accounting frameworks generally have specific treatments for certain investees to signify the difference in relationship when you have control from a financial reporting perspective resulting in consolidation/subsidiary relationship.
-However, the starting point for ESRS reporting is not equity accounting or proportional consolidation as one finds under financial reporting. - 14.27.
-ESRS 1 paragraph 67 states that when associates or joint ventures are part of the undertaking's VC, for example as suppliers or customers, the undertaking shall include information required by ESRS 1 paragraph 63 consistent with approach adopted for the other business relationships in the VC.
-Furthermore, when determining impact metrics, the data in relation to the
+- 64. Accounting frameworks generally have specific treatments for certain investees, such as associates and joint ventures, to signify a difference in relationship compared to when one has control from a financial reporting perspective resulting in a parent/subsidiary relationship.
+However, the starting point for ESRS reporting is not equity accounting or proportional consolidation, as one may find under financial reporting. - 65.
+ESRS 1 paragraph 67 states that when associates or joint ventures are part of the undertaking's VC, for example as suppliers or customers, the undertaking shall include information required by ESRS 1 paragraph 63 consistent with the approach adopted for the other business relationships in the VC3.
+Furthermore, when determining impact metrics, the data in relation to the associates or joint ventures are not limited to the share